 I practice a lot with my concealed carry pistol and holster.
 I train to unholster my pistol and fire one-handed in case I’m carrying a purse, groceries, etc.

 In a life-threatening situation, you only have so long to react.
 Your training will give you muscle memory on how to unholster your firearm, how to grip your firearm, how to aim, and more.
 I don’t want to think about fundamentals when the adrenaline is flowing.
 Train as if it were all you’ve got.

 2. Practice situational awareness

 It’s not always about a gunfight when it comes to situational awareness.
 Sometimes it’s as simple as watching for theft, who started the bar fight, or what kind of car the hit and run suspect was driving.
 Put yourself in the best position to view your surroundings.
 Having your back turned is not a good idea.
 Try and stand or sit in a corner with a view of the entire layout.
 In a movie theater, do you sit in the middle row in the middle of the theater, or are you by an exit sign at the top for easy access?

 Watch who enters and exits a restaurant.
 Look at people’s hands.
 The hands are what can cause the most harm.
 Learn to read body language.
-Take a class on situational awareness from a trusted instructor if you can.
+Either take a class on situational awareness, or learn from a trusted instructor if you can.
 I’ve learned to be evasive and quickly put a distance between myself and the person walking behind or in front of me in a crowd.
-No matter my outfit, I stay prepared, having a gun, a knife, pepper spray, and tourniquet on me at a all times.
+No matter my outfit, I stay prepared, having a gun, a knife, pepper spray, and tourniquet on me at all times.
 What I’ve learned is that I’m responsible for my own personal safety.
 I must remain alert and vigilant wherever I go, whether solo, or with friends and family.

 3. Share Your Story